Mosquito-borne diseases, such as West Nile virus and Zika virus, are illnesses passed from mosquitoes to humans and animals.

 Regardless of the species of mosquito, preventing mosquito bites and exposures is the same.

-- Repel: People should use Environmental Protection Agency (EPA)-registered insect repellents with one of the following active ingredients: DEET, Picaridin, IR3535, Oil of lemon eucalyptus (OLE), Para-menthane-diol (PMD), or 2-undecanone.
+- Repel: Use Environmental Protection Agency (EPA)-registered insect repellents with one of the following active ingredients: DEET, Picaridin, IR3535, Oil of lemon eucalyptus (OLE), Para-menthane-diol (PMD), or 2-undecanone.

 - To protect pet dogs and cats keep them on monthly heartworm prevention and test regularly for heartworms (typically once per year).